pizza-to-the-polls/power-the-polls/power-the-polls-form/Readme.md

 #### In your JSX/HTML

-> Note that in our testing attribute names msut be kebab-case and not camelCase
+> Note that in our testing attribute names must be kebab-case and not camelCase

 ```html
 <power-the-polls-form